PicnicSupermarket/dbt-score/docs/create_rules.md

 ### Rules location

 By default `dbt-score` will look for rules in the Python namespace `dbt_score_rules`.
-Rules can be stored in a folder, in the root of the project where `dbt-score` is executed.
+Rules can be stored anywhere in the Python path under the `dbt_score_rules` namespace.
+In many cases, having such a folder in the dbt project from where you invoke dbt and dbt-score will work.
 In this folder, all rules defined in `.py` files will be automatically discovered.